raspberry-varg/university-course-sync-discord-bot/README.md

 <br><br><br>

 ## 📔 Students can add and view their classes at a glance!
+∷ Get started by using the command `/register`
 > - Easy-to-use menus
 > - Set it and forget it
 > - An ever-expanding list of supported classes